 Put two fingers in from each side of the dough.

-Lift up the dough so that the part of the dough facing away from your is loosened.
+Lift the dough so that the part of the dough facing away from you is loosened.

 Flip that part of the dough underneath the dough.

 Lift the dough again and flip the other end of the dough underneath.

 Let the dough rest for 30 minutes under a damp dishtowel.